MiniProfiler/dotnet/docs/AspDotNet.md

-    .ExcludeAssembly("NHibernate")  // Ignore any assembly named NHibernate .ExcludeMethod("Flush")         // Ignore any method with the name of Flush .AddViewPofiling()              // Add MVC view profiling (you want this) );
+    .ExcludeAssembly("NHibernate")  // Ignore any assembly named NHibernate .ExcludeMethod("Flush")         // Ignore any method with the name of Flush .AddViewPofiling()              // Add MVC view profiling (you want this)
+    // If using EntityFrameworkCore, here's where it'd go.
+    // .AddEntityFramework()        // Extension method in the MiniProfiler.EntityFrameworkCore package
+    );

     // If we're using EntityFramework 6, here's where it'd go.